 He has appeared with many distinguished soloists including Murray Perahia, Salvatore Accardo, Janos Starker, Midori, Moura Lympany, Dmitri Alexeev, Barry Douglas, Stephen Kovacevich, Mikhail Rudy, Julian Lloyd-Webber, Galina Gorchakova, Christian Lindberg, Hakan Hardenberger, Dimitris Sgouros, Evelyn Glennie, Natalia Gutman, Alexander Toradze, Antonio Meneses and Sharon Bezaly.

 Cem Mansur’s extensive repertoire includes many unusual works.
 He has conducted the first performance of Elgar’s unfinished opera “The Spanish Lady” in London and Offenbach’s opera “Whittington” had its first performance since its premiere in the 19th century, under his direction at the City of London Festival in 2000.
 Mansur is President of the Ipswich Choral Society, the second oldest such institution in England, and the founding musical director of the Turkish National Youth Orchestra.
+Currently, he is the General Art Director of Cemal Reşit Rey Concert Hall since October 2019.

 “Mr. Cem is an invaluable speaker with his knowledge, culture and communication style.
 Mr. Cem’s performance was very good, he was appreciated a lot.
 Thanks a lot…”